-The WFOE's majority owned subsidiary, Wuxi Talent Home, is a service provider in the field of flexible employment.
+The WFOE's minority owned subsidiary, Wuxi Talent Home, is a service provider in the field of flexible employment.
 It has developed a platform to facilitate the employment of flexible workers, which meets both employers' demand for skilled workers and talents' demand for work opportunities.
 The platform also offers customized services to employers, helping them improve management and operational efficiency.
+On March 30, 2023, the Company established a 75% owned subsidiary in Singapore, Le First Skillland Pte.
+Ltd, to facilitate the Company's global business development of vocational education.
+Currently, Le First Skillland Pte.
+Ltd. is in the stage of business development.
+On June 28, 2023, the VIE established a 40% owned subsidiary Wuxi Kingway Cloud Technology Co., Ltd., which will focus on human resources and technology related services.

-Our revenue was \$28.6 million in the fiscal year 2020, \$29.2 million in the fiscal year 2021 and \$23.1 million in the fiscal year 2022.
-The VIE contributed to 100%, 100% and 97.2% of our consolidated revenue for the fiscal years ended March 31, 2020, 2021 and 2022, respectively.
-Revenue from the online education services provided by the VIE accounted for 99.3% and 99.3%, and 96.5%, respectively, of the revenue for the fiscal years ended March 31, 2020, March 31, 2021 and March 31, 2022.
-Revenue from technology services provided by the VIE accounts for the balance for the fiscal years ended March 31, 2020 and March 31, 2021, and together with revenue from services provided by Jisen Information accounts for the balance for the fiscal years ended March 31, 2022.
+Our revenue was \$29.2 million in the fiscal year 2021, \$23.1 million in the fiscal year 2022 and \$10.9 million in the fiscal year 2023.
+The VIE contributed to 100%, 97.2% and 94.0% of our consolidated revenue for the fiscal years ended March 31, 2021, 2022 and 2023, respectively.
+Revenue from the online education services provided by the VIE accounted for 99.3%, 96.5%, and 93.6%, respectively, of the revenue for the fiscal years ended March 31, 2021, March 31, 2022 and March 31, 2023.
+Revenue from technology services provided by the VIE accounts for the balance for the fiscal years ended March 31, 2021, and together with revenue from services provided by Jisen Information accounts for the balance for the fiscal years ended March 31, 2022 and March 31, 2023.

 In addition, the consolidated entities within our group are also actively exploring new opportunities in the vocational education market.
 For example, the VIE is working with Jisen Information to develop a Meta-Factory platform to provide online simulation training bases for vocational education colleges, employment centers and manufacturing training bases in China, by leveraging Metaverse technology, big data analytics, cloud technology and augmented reality simulation teaching capabilities.
 The VIE made a minority investment in August 2021 in Hunan Medical Star Technology Co., Ltd., a company committed to developing an online education platform to provide doctors and medical school students in Hunan Province with education services in traditional Chinese medical science, and acquired 3% equity interest in Fujian Pingtan Ocean Fishery Corporation in January 2022 to explore the possibility of jointly establishing a school focusing on supply chain management of ocean fishery products.
-Upon the acquisition of a majority stake in Wuxi Talent Home in March 2022, Craftsman Wuxi also entered the talent services industry to provide flexible staffing and labor outsourcing services to customers.
+Upon the acquisition of a minority stake in Wuxi Talent Home, Craftsman Wuxi also entered the talent services industry to provide flexible staffing and labor outsourcing services to customers.
+In March 2023, the Company established a 75% owned subsidiary Le First Skillland Pte.
+Ltd. in Singapore to facilitate the Company's global business development of vocational education.
+Currently, Le First Skillland Pte.
+Ltd. is in the stage of business development.
+On June 28, 2023, the VIE established a 40% owned subsidiary Wuxi Kingway Cloud Technology Co., Ltd., which will focus on human resources and technology related services.